-Which means, if it takes two tablespoons of pure coconut oil such as virgin or RBD coconut oil to make you poop, then you probably need only one tablespoon of MCT oil to help relieve your constipation.
+Which means, if it takes two tablespoons of pure coconut oil such as virgin (unrefined) or refined coconut oil to make you poop, then you probably need only one tablespoon of MCT oil to help relieve your constipation.

 1. Disadvantage of MCT oil

 Though MCT oil may provide a stronger laxative effect, I don't quite recommend MCT oil to help with constipation.
 Why?

 It's easier to cause burning poop with MCT oil than using pure coconut oil if you do get diarrhea after consumption.

 Pure coconut oil has some long-chain triglycerides (LCTs) to lubricate the lining in your rectum and the skin tissues around your anus.
 You probably have heard people pooping some grease out of their bottom after getting the runs from eating pure coconut oil, right?

 That grease comes from LCTs.
 That's the benefit of using pure coconut oil for constipation.
 You'll get relatively lesser burning poop with it.